Engee documentation

 Conclusion

-This code demonstrates the basic principle of converting a string to a visual representation and back again.
-This principle can be extended for more complex usage scenarios.
+This code demonstrates the basic principle of converting a string to a visual representation and vice versa.
+This principle can be extended to more complex use cases.

-1. Character encoding: each character is encoded with exactly 8 bits (ASCII), which limits the character set but simplifies the implementation.
+1. Character encoding: Each character is encoded with exactly 8 bits (ASCII), which limits the character set but simplifies implementation.

-2. Visible representation: The barcode is created by repeating the same bit sequence in multiple lines, which makes it more visible.
+2. Visual representation: A barcode is created by repeating the same bit sequence in several lines, which makes it more visible.

-3. Stability: a specific image line (10th line) is taken during decoding, which makes the algorithm vulnerable to image corruption.
-Real systems usually use more complex reconstruction logic.
+3. Stability: When decoding, a specific image string (the 10th) is taken, which makes the algorithm vulnerable to image corruption.
+In real systems, more complex recovery logic is usually used.